-In writing that “it’s about time” that the law separating crack cocaine and powdered cocaine sentencing was closed, the Los Angeles Times says that the difference between the two was never rooted in science (the way a law might have lesser punishments for marijuana- and heroin-related offenses).
+In writing about the law separating crack cocaine and powdered cocaine sentencing was closed, the Los Angeles Times says that the difference between the two was never rooted in science (the way a law might have lesser punishments for marijuana- vs. heroin-related offenses).
 Instead, the difference came down to how crack cocaine users were perceived by the American legal system, the media, and the general public.
-Since crack is easier for low-income people to obtain, says the Times, and since low-income people cannot afford high-quality legal teams and rehabilitation facilities, low-income offenders are prosecuted much more harshly and regularly than richer (potentially white) offenders who don’t bother with crack cocaine.
+Since crack is easier for low-income people to obtain, says the Times, and since low-income people cannot afford high-quality legal teams and rehabilitation facilities, low-income offenders are prosecuted much more harshly and regularly than richer (potentially white) offenders who don’t bother with crack cocaine.22

-Senator Dick Durbin of Illinois pointed out that the uneven balance of the mandatory minimum sentencing practices between crack cocaine and pure cocaine have led to African Americans being imprisoned six times more than Caucasian Americans for the same illegal use, an ironic echo to the days when the “Negro cocaine fiend” pushed both cocaine and black Americans to the margins of society.30
+Senator Dick Durbin of Illinois pointed out that the uneven balance of the mandatory minimum sentencing practices between crack cocaine and pure cocaine have led to Black Americans being imprisoned six times more than white Americans for the same illegal use.22

 The Fair Sentencing Act of 2010, authored by Durbin, was signed into law by President Barack Obama to reduce the disparity between how much crack cocaine and how much powdered cocaine would be needed for federal criminal penalties to come into effect.
-From a 100:1 weight ratio, the difference was whittled down to an 18:1 weight ratio; and with it, the five-year mandatory minimum sentence for basic possession of 5 grams of crack cocaine was also eliminated.32, 33
+From a 100:1 weight ratio, the difference was whittled down to an 18:1 weight ratio.23,24

 Cocaine in America Today

-Furthermore, the United Nations Office on Drugs and Crime’s 2011 World Report put the global value of cocaine at $85 billion in 2009, of which $38 billion came from the United States alone.36 It’s enough for the CIA World Factbook to say that the United States is the leading cocaine-consuming country in the world, with South American countries (in particular, Peru and Columbia, which NBC says are the two biggest cocaine-producing and exporting countries in the world) smuggling their product through Mexico and then into the US.37, 38
+Furthermore, the United Nations Office on Drugs and Crime’s 2011 World Report put the global value of cocaine at $85 billion in 2009, of which $38 billion came from the United States alone.27 The CIA World Factbook states that the United States is the leading cocaine-consuming country in the world, with South American countries (in particular, Peru and Columbia) smuggling their product through Mexico and into the US.28,29

-Cocaine remains the second most popular drug in the world (behind marijuana), despite attempts by various South American governments to reclaim coca-producing territory from cartels, and irregardless of its clear illegality in most countries.39 In 2010, the National Institute on Drug Abuse reported that almost 2 million Americans reported using cocaine in 2008, and 1.4 million Americans used cocaine to the point where they were addicted to it.40 The National Survey of Drug Use and Health reports that most cocaine users are between the ages of 18 to 25, presumably using the drug for socializing purposes or to cope with stress of college life.41
+Cocaine remains the second most popular drug in the world (behind marijuana), despite attempts by various South American governments to reclaim coca-producing territory from cartels, and regardless of its clear illegality in most countries.30 In 2016, the National Institute on Drug Abuse reported that nearly 5 million people 18 or older had used cocaine in the past year in the United States.31 The National Survey of Drug Use and Health reports that most cocaine users are between the ages of 18 to 25.32

 Cocaine and Its Future in America